Free Calorie & BMI Calculator

 - Aggressive deficit (~1,100 kcal/day): roughly 1 kg / 2 lb per week.
 Only suitable for higher starting body-fat levels and short blocks; risks muscle loss, fatigue and rebound eating.

-As a general rule, women shouldn't drop below ~1,200 kcal/day and men below ~1,500 kcal/day without medical supervision — you simply can't fit enough protein, fibre and micronutrients into a smaller budget.
+As a general rule, women shouldn't drop below ~1,200 kcal/day and men below ~1,500 kcal/day without medical supervision.
+For a structured plan, try the cutting calculator.

 Why calorie tracking works (the research)